 Barbara Kruger technically did it first.
-Beginning in the 1970’s, while she was working in New York as a graphic designer for popular magazines, including Condé Nast’s Mademoiselle, Kruger took the Futura font – one created by German company Bauer Type Foundry – paired it with “scenes from banal consumer life,” and thereby “reframed the implied motives of her subjects,” as the New Yorker put it.
-It was not until 1981 that she debuted her white Futura white-text-in-red-box designs and then again, not until 1990 that she introduced one of her most famous creations, her “I Shop Therefore I Am” work.
+Beginning in the 1970s, while she was working in New York as a graphic designer for popular magazines, including Condé Nast’s Mademoiselle, Kruger took the Futura font – one created by German company Bauer Type Foundry – paired it with “scenes from banal consumer life,” and thereby, “reframing the implied motives of her subjects,” the New Yorker’s Jamie Lauren Keiles put it years later, reflecting on the work of the esteemed artist.
+It was not until 1981, however, that Ms. Kruger debuted her white Futura text in-a-red-box designs and then again, not until 1990 that she introduced one of her most famous creations: her “I Shop Therefore I Am” work.

 Meanwhile, across town, British transplant James Jebbia was toying with the idea of launching his own brand.
 He had moved to New York in 1983 – when he was just 19 years old – and within a few years, had embarked upon his first retail venture, Union, the retail store he opened on Spring Street in Soho, with his partners Mary Ann Fusc and Shawn Stüssy.
 Inside Union – which has continued on in Los Angeles (after the closure of the New York location) under the ownership of Chris Gibbs, who had previously worked for Jebbia – you could find English clothing brands alongside the likes of Stüssy’s eponymous skatewear/surfwear brand.

 Nearly 10 years after he first landed in the U.S. – or to be exact, in Staten Island, where he rented an apartment for $500 – Jebbia found himself itching for something new.
 “I always really liked what was coming out of the skate world,” Jebbia told Vogue.
 “It was less commercial—it had more edge and more fuck-you type stuff.”
 So, he decided to open his own skate shop.